CRaimondo/DTI_Processing_Pipeline/README.md

 # **DTI Processing Pipeline**

-This repository serves as a collection of code, scripts, and notes for DTI processing, constituting a pipeline that can take an MRI DICOM  all the way to beautifully denoised pre-processed DTI images (and beyond).
+This repository serves as a collection of code, scripts, and notes for DTI processing, constituting a pipeline that can take an dMRI DICOM  all the way to beautifully pre-processed DTI images (and beyond).

 ![](Picture1.svg)